Pakistan Marines: History

 Nonetheless, the Marines continued to exists in its rudimentary form until 1988 to meet the fundamental security requirements of Pakistan Navy offshore establishments in the country.
 Following the introduction of the Mistral weapon system in the Navy, the Marines were re-commissioned under Cdr.
 Obaidulla (PN.
 Service number 1558) with Manora Fort at the vicinity of the PNS Qasim serving its first forward base on 14 April 1990.

 Per Navy's request, the Pakistan Army undertook the training of the new Marines personnel at the Pakistan Military Academy in Kakul and later at the School of Infantry and Tactics in Quetta, aiming to raise an infantry unit to guard the offshore establishments of the Navy.

 Initially, the Marines objectives were to provide security and cover to the offshore establishments of the Navy while aiding the federal government using the Navy's mobility.
 Headquarters of the Marines was relocated from the PNS Himalaya (Navy's only boot camp) to the Manora Fort in the PNS Qasim that was renamed as Marine Base Qasim in 1994.
 The commissioning Marines consisted of eighty commissioned officers, sixty seven chief petty officers from general service and forty three Marines.
 Its first battalion was activated in September 1971.

 As part of the first combat assignment, the Marines were deployed at the Sir Creek region during the last decade, threat on the South-Eastern border increased manifolds, warranting an immediate response.

 Estimating the type and quantum of threat, the Pakistan Navy proposed deployment of a sizable force in the Sir Creeks region.
 The then-Rear Admiral Shahid Karimullah vigorously pursued the case of an additional battalion and its phase-wise development plan.
 Since its inception, Creeks Battalion is deployed in its designated Area of Responsibility.

 On 28 March 2013, Pakistan Navy commissioned the third battalion of Pakistan Marines in order to further strengthen the defense of the Gwadar Port and to enhance the security of vital Pakistan Navy assets and installations along the western coasts of Pakistan.

 Training center

 Marine Training center is situated in Gwadar, Balochistan.
+Before Gwadar it was situated in PNS Qasim Manora Island Karachi but recently, shifted to Gwadar.

-Organizationn
+Marines Training Centre (MTC) conducts all levels of training for Marines.
+Additionally, it also conducts courses for the Pak Marines officers and allied countries.
+Marine Training Centre was established in 1990 in PNS Himalaya to impart Basic and Advance training to Pak Marines.
+Over a short period of time it has achieved excellence in imparting high standard of professional training to Marines.
+It is now fully capable of making a Marine proficient in Amphibious Warfare, Riverine Operations and Shore-based air Defence.
+Centre also conducts the basic and refresher training for PNP(Pakistan Naval Police).